isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Pruning.md

 <section>
 	<h4>What should you do after hard pruning?</h4>
 	<img src="/images/Gardeners/Fertilising.jpg">
 	<p>After a hard prune, the plants need some tender loving care.
-Ensure that the plant is well watered and fertilised.
-A layer of compost can be applied with some nitrogen-rich organic fertiliser to provide a boost of nutrients that the plant needs to grow back.
+Ensure that the plant is well <a href="/page-index/horticulture-techniques/watering/">watered</a> and <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a>.
+A layer of <a href="/page-index/horticulture-techniques/composting/">compost</a> can be applied with some nitrogen-rich organic fertiliser to provide a boost of nutrients that the plant needs to grow back.
 Lastly, keep a close eye on the areas that you have cut back – this is to make sure that any early onset of infection or infestation can be caught early and treated.</p>
 	<br>
 </section>